apexskier/nova-typescript/typescript.novaextension/README.md

 # Typescript Language Server

-This extension provides rich typescript integration through a dedicated language server, that works for both typescript and javascript files.
+This extension provides rich typescript integration through a dedicated language server for both typescript and javascript files.
+Hover over symbols to see type information, receive better autocomplete suggestions, and see type warnings and errors inline.

 ### Editor commands: